jacobvc/OBS-Studio-Remote/README.md

   - Show Sources
   - Use A/V
   - Hotkey Configuration (JSON object)
+  - OBS Websocket versions for both OBS Studio and for the javascript client library
   - Theme color

 The user interface allows choosing whether to persist settings in OBS Studio or the browser local data.